nii-yamagishilab/AntiDeepfake/README.md

 You can use `test.py` for standalone score generation with any model checkpoint, or to evaluate data that is not included in your test protocol.
 Please refer to its comments for detailed usage instructions.

-### 5. Further fine-tuning

-We provide our AntiDeepfake .ckpt checkpoints on [Zenodo](https://zenodo.org/records/15580543) as well as in .safetensors format on [Hugging Face](https://huggingface.co/collections/nii-yamagishilab/antideepfake-685a1788fc514998e841cdfc).
-To continue fine-tuning with these checkpoints, please use the same training script from Step 3 and add `--pretrained_weights '{"detector": "/path/to/your/downloaded/antideepfake/mms_300m.ckpt"}'`

-Fine-tuning will follow a similar process to training a new model, except that SSL weights will be replaced as AntiDeepfake checkpoints.
+## Our fine-tuning results

-Below is our evaluation performance of fine-tuning AntiDeepfake models on Deepfake-Eval-2024 train set (PT = Pre-training, PST = Post-training, FT = Fine-tuning, 4s = Input Duration is 4 seconds).
+Below is our evaluation EER performance of fine-tuning AntiDeepfake models on Deepfake-Eval-2024 train set (PT = Pre-training, PST = Post-training, FT = Fine-tuning, 4s = Input Duration is 4 seconds).
+Please note that we do not provide these fine-tuned checkpoints, as they would double the required storage.

 | Model ID     | PT+PST+FT 4s | PT+PST+FT 10s | PT+PST+FT 13s | PT+PST+FT 30s | PT+PST+FT 50s | PT+FT 4s | PT+FT 10s | PT+FT 13s | PT+FT 30s | PT+FT 50s |
 |--------------|--------------|---------------|---------------|---------------|---------------|----------|-----------|-----------|-----------|-----------|